DerGuru/The-Resonant/New Chapters/Part3/P3-02_Terms_and_Conditions.md

 "We're not unsanctioned anymore," Jason said.
 "That's the point of this agreement.
 We become sanctioned.
 With obligations on both sides."

 "Fair point."
 Reeves continued reading.
-"The check-in format you proposed—coffee shop, thirty minutes, weekly—that's acceptable.
-The defined boundaries for 'public demonstration' and 'unauthorized research'—acceptable with minor language tweaks.
-The data retention limits on monitoring—acceptable."
+"The check-in format you proposed - coffee shop, thirty minutes, weekly - that's acceptable.
+The defined boundaries for 'public demonstration' and 'unauthorized research' - acceptable with minor language tweaks.
+The data retention limits on monitoring - acceptable."

 He scrolled to the end.
 "You've been thorough.
 Almost as if you've negotiated contracts like this before."